jkimlab/TAMA/README.md

         2. Taxonomy names file (names.dmp file from NCBI taxonomy)
         3. Taxonomy nodes file (nodes.dmp file from NCBI taxonomy)
         - You can download names.dmp and nodes.dmp from NCBI (ftp://ftp.ncbi.nih.gov/pub/taxonomy)
-        - Also, you can use the names.dmp and the nodes.dmp files in examples directory of TAMA
+        - Also, you can use the names.dmp and the nodes.dmp files in the examples directory of TAMA

 Third party tools